Training Outcomes Within Your Budget!

 2) Decentralisation and Security

-Ethereum, like many Ethereum alternatives, is highly decentralized due to its large number of validators and extensive network of nodes, making it more secure and resistant to attacks.
+Ethereum, like many Ethereum Alternatives, is highly decentralised due to its large number of validators and extensive network of nodes, making it more secure and resistant to attacks.
 The transition to Proof of Stake (PoS) has further enhanced security while also reducing energy consumption.

 On the other hand, Solana prioritises speed and scalability but compromises on decentralisation by using fewer validators, which can make it less secure in comparison to other networks.
 Blockchain's PoH consensus mechanism is faster but less proven for maintaining security on large scales.